Daniel Craig: Charity and humanitarian work

-Politics
+Political views

-In 2012, Craig expressed a dislike and distrust for politics and politicians in general, being quoted as saying "Politicians are shitheads.
+In 2012, Craig expressed a dislike and distrust for politics and politicians in general, being quoted as saying, "Politicians are shitheads.
 That's how they become politicians, even the good ones.
 We're actors, we're artists, we're very nice to each other.
 They'll turn around and stab you in the fucking back".
-He has been particularly scathing about Tony Blair, going as far as comparing Blair's penchant for befriending celebrities to the book Mephisto.
-He also expressed a reluctance to involve himself with politicians, arguing that by doing so "you immediately are aligning yourself with a political party."
+He was particularly scathing about former Labour Party Prime Minister Tony Blair, comparing the friends of Blair with the Faustian protagonist of Klaus Mann's anti-Nazi Exilliteratur novel Mephisto.
+Craig has also expressed a reluctance to involve himself with politicians, arguing that by doing so "you immediately are aligning yourself with a political party."

 Craig supported Barack Obama in the 2008 and 2012 US presidential elections.
 He was outspoken about his opposition to Brexit before the 2016 EU membership referendum.
 In 2016, he was pictured wearing a "Vote Remain" t-shirt which was adorned with the words, "No man is an island.
 No country by itself."

+Craig came out against the concept of inheritance in 2021, calling it "distasteful".
+He claims his philosophy is "get rid of it or give it away before you go".

 Personal life

-In 1992, Craig married actress Fiona Loudon; they had a daughter before divorcing in 1994.
-He later began a relationship with German actress Heike Makatsch, which lasted for seven years.
+In 1992, Craig married actress Fiona Loudon; they had a daughter, Ella, before divorcing in 1994.
+Ella Loudon is an actress and model who has publicly expressed pride in Craig's work.

+Craig later began a relationship with German actress Heike Makatsch that lasted for seven years until 2004.
 He subsequently dated film producer Satsuki Mitchell.

+Craig's friend Mark Strong speaks fluent German, and in 1997 provided the German dubbing for Craig's voice in Obsession when "German with an English accent" was required.
+Strong and Craig previously lived together, became friends, and co-starred in the BBC drama Our Friends in the North.
+Craig is also the godfather of Strong's son Roman.

 Craig and actress Rachel Weisz had known each other since working together on Les Grandes Horizontales (1994).
 They began dating in December 2010, and were married in a private ceremony in New York City on 22 June 2011 with only four guests in attendance, including Craig's daughter and Weisz's son.
 It was reported on 1 September 2018 that their first child together, a daughter, had been born.

 In January 2018, Craig purchased a house in Brooklyn, New York, for an amount in excess of $6 million.
 He is an avid fan of Liverpool F.C., and is also a fan of rugby, having travelled to Australia in 2013 to watch the British and Irish Lions tour.

-In 2019, Craig announced he had obtained an American citizenship.

-Craig was appointed Companion of the Order of St Michael and St George (CMG) in the 2022 New Year Honours for services to film and theatre.
+In 2019, Craig announced he had obtained American citizenship.
+He was made an honorary Commander in the Royal Navy in September 2021, matching the on-screen rank of James Bond.
+Craig was appointed Companion of the Order of St Michael and St George (CMG) in the 2022 New Year Honours for services to film and theatre, matching the CMG of James Bond.